justinmeiners/justinmeiners.github.io/floorplan-scanning/README.md

 ![wall 2D](wall-2d.png)

-Along with the shape of the building, we are also interested in the aperatures of each room.
+Along with the shape of the building, we are also interested in the apertures of each room.
 The polygonal shape tells us where the walls are in 3D.
 We can then render the  portion of the 3D mesh corresponding to each wall, and detect cutouts in the rendered image.
 This transforms a complex 3D detection problem into a traditional 2D computer vision problem.